Theory of self-learning $Q$-matrix: Model specifications and basic results

 The identities in (\ref{margin}) only consider the marginal rate of each question.
 There are additional constraints if one considers ``combinations'' among items.
 For instance,

 People who are able to solve problem 3 must have both attributes and therefore are able to solve both problems 1 and 2.
 Again, if \eqref{Perf} is not strictly followed, this is not necessarily respected in the real data, though it is a logical conclusion.
-Upon considering $I_1$, $I_2$, $I_3$, and $I_1 \wedge I_2$, the new $T$-matrix is
+The DINA in the next section handles such a case.
+Upon considering $I_1$, $I_2$, $I_3$ and $I_1 \wedge I_2$, the new $T$-matrix is

 The last row is added corresponding to $I_1 \wedge I_2$.
 With \eqref{Perf} in force, we have

 if $Q$ is the true matrix.